smartclean/smartclean.github.io/docs/reports.md

 the service is active.
 The above screenshot shows a report controller for [SmartClean Audits Service](/audits.html) active in a Location of a Facility.

-### Report Types:
+---
+### Types of Reports
 Depending on the service which provides the data, and the intended recipients, this service can create controllers for reports of various types.
 See more at: [Report Types](/reportTypes.html).

 ---

-### Properties of a Report controller
+### Properties of Reports
+*Each report controller has the following properties*
 ![See the column headers for the report controllers](https://www.smartclean.io/matrix/images/reportColumnMeanings.png)

+The above example from the Reports page shows these in the first (header) row.
-- *Title:* A text used to identify the report
+- **Title:** A text used to identify the report
   - Usually includes name and version of the service for which this will create reports.
-- *Report Type:* Icon representing the type of Report that will be created.
+- **Report Type:** Icon representing the type of Report that will be created.
-- *Schedule:* Represents the time range of data used for creating the report
+- **Schedule:** Represents the time range of data used for creating the report
-- *Created On:* Date when the report controller was first created.
+- **Created On:** Date when the report controller was first created.
-- *Last Executed:* Date when the report controller was last run.
+- **Last Executed:** Date when the report controller was last run.
-- *Status:* Status of the report controller.
+- **Status:** Status of the report controller.
 Normal means everything is fine.
-- *Actions:* Icons representing actions available for the report type.
+- **Actions:** Icons representing actions available for the report type.

 ---